Urban planning education: United Kingdom

 Planning is a complex issue in UK law, therefore there are several regulatory bodies that exist.
 The bulk of degrees are accredited by the Royal Town Planning Institute, often abbreviated to RTPI.
 Degrees accredited by this professional body are generally four years and are therefore master's degrees – the majority of these degrees are prefixed MPlan.

 Some degrees, such as the University of Sheffield Planning School's "MPlan Urban Studies and Planning" are accredited by both the RTPI and RICS – the Royal Institute for Chartered Surveyors.

 United States

 The Planning Accreditation Board is the sole accreditor of planning programs in the United States.
 The Planning Accreditation Board (PAB) accredits graduate and undergraduate planning programs in the United States and Canada.

 As of 1 January 2023, PAB accredits 16 undergraduate programs and 78 graduate programs at 82 North America Universities.
 Graduation from a PAB accredited program allows a graduate to sit for the American Institute of Certified Planners (AICP) Certification Exam earlier in their career than a student with a degree from a non-accredited program or school.

-Programs that desire accreditation through the PAB must apply for candidacy status.
-The program seeking candidacy must demonstrate that they meet the five preconditions to accreditation.
-The five preconditions are: